ytatus94/Leetcode/README.md

 |1069|Product Sales Analysis II|Easy|

 ### Algorithm

 * The algorithm problems contain Leetcode and lintcode problems.
+* The level is the Leetcode level.

 #### 九章 python
 * 範例 (23 題)